Japanisch Lernen ist eine lange Reise

 Learn Japanese for beginners

-The course is based on natural language acquisition: Instead of traditional textbooks, you use novels, series and similar things!
+The core concept is natural language acquisition: Instead of traditional textbooks, you use novels, series and similar things!
 And this method has been thoroughly researched!
 Experts like Krashen, Brown and Cambridge University explain this!
 However, it's not widely used yet.

-• 📱 Migaku app as a digital learning companion* (Try free for 10 days, 1 month free / 10% lifetime discount) - an app that gives you exactly the features that brought me breakthrough!
+• 📱 Migaku app as a digital learning companion* (Try free for 10 days, 1 month free / 10% lifetime discount): A language learning app with a special i+1 Japanese course, introducing grammar and leading you right to native media.
+It's a relatively modern way to get the tools and features that brought me breakthrough - but all gathered in a single app!
 I use it daily myself.

 1. Get prepared!